 Outside

-Since I'm a wheelchair user, I notice things that people typically take for granted.
+Since I'm a wheelchair user, I notice things that abled people typically take for granted.
 For example, some paths and walkways may seem like they're more accessible than they really are.
 Since they're pretty common, lets use pavers as an example.
-While they usually look beautiful, pavers and even cobblestones can be difficult for wheelchair users to cross.
+While they usually look beautiful, pavers and cobblestones can be difficult for wheelchair users to cross.

 Gravel, sand, and soft dirt are a wheelchair user's kryptonite.
 You may not expect it, but most power and manual wheelchairs sink right into pockets of sand.
 Smooth, concrete sidewalks and walkways are definitely the most accessible for people who use wheelchairs, canes, walkers, scooters, or any other kind of mobility device.
 32-inches is usually wide enough to accommodate these devices, and is also the ADA standard for public places like parks.